Alma Counsels His Son Corianton

 - Optional: Do a Google search for news articles concerning lost or injured hikers.
 Print some of the articles.

-Show the children the news articles, or ask the children if they have heard of people getting lost, injured, or even dying when hiking in the mountains.
-One reason some people become lost or injured is because they stray off the main trail looking for thrills.
-Explain that in life there are many people who stray off the path towards eternal life into temptations that can injure the spirit.
+Show the children the news articles, or ask the children if they have heard of people getting lost or injured while hiking in the mountains.
+One reason some people become lost or injured is because they stray off the main trail into dangerous areas.
+Explain that just like the people who stray off the hiking trail, there are some people in life who stray off the path that leads to eternal life; they are tempted to go and things that can injure the spirit.

 Show the children the medical items and ask what they are used for.
 (To help treat and heal physical injuries and sickness.)
 Explain that in today’s lesson they are going to learn of some ways to heal spiritual injuries and sickness, and also some ways to prevent getting spiritually injured.

 Remind the children that in last week’s lesson they learned of the counsel Alma gave to two of his sons.
 Explain that in today’s lesson they will learn of the counsel that Alma gave to another son named Corianton.
 This counsel was different from the counsel he gave to his other sons.
 His other sons had been living righteously, but Corianton had committed serious sins.
-He had strayed off the path and was in need of aid.
+He had strayed off the path and was in need of some guidance and healing.

-Corianton, along with his brothers, had been called to be missionaries to the Zoramites, but Corianton chose instead to forsake the ministry and go down forbidden paths to chase after a woman with an immoral reputation who had stolen many hearts.
+Corianton, along with his brothers, had been called to be missionaries to the Zoramites, but Corianton chose to forsake the ministry to chase a woman with an immoral reputation who had stolen many hearts.

-• If someone were to stray off a path and become injured by a fall, what would be some possible results or symptoms of being injured?
+• If someone were to stray off a path, fall, and become injured, what would be some of the possible symptoms and effects of being injured?
 Answers might include: pain, shock, bruises, scrapes, cuts, bleeding, broken bones, sprain, concussion, etc.

 • What would happen if a person who is injured ignores the injury and doesn’t do anything to help it heal such as cleaning out the wound, putting anti-bacterial cream on it, protecting it with a bandage, or going to the doctor if it is a serious injury?
-The wound could become infected, or it could become more damaged.
-The person could get sicker as a result.
+The wound could become infected, or the injury could increasingly get worse.
 A serious injury could even lead to death if it is not taken care of.

 • What happens when we sin and are spiritually injured but we hide the sin and refuse to repent?
-The sin could spread, and the damage could become worse.
-It could become very difficult to fix, and it could even lead to spiritual death.
+The sinful action could increase, and the damage could become worse.
+It could even lead to spiritual death.

 Alma told his son Corianton that he could not hide his sin from God, pretend it didn’t happen, and hope its consequences wouldn’t affect him.
 He needed to repent of his sins or he would suffer the consequences, including having the sin stand as a testimony against him at judgment.
 Pres Uchdorf said, “The longer we delay corrective action, the larger and more difficult the needed changes become, and the longer it takes to get back on the correct course.”